Canon XTi vs Sony RX0

 It is notable that the XTi has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the XTi and the RX0 have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the RX0 have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the RX0 was followed by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XTi and RX0 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Sony RX0 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon XTi and the Sony RX0?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.